 Indiana Violent Death Reporting System (INVDRS)

 Indiana is one of 40 states to receive funding from the Centers for Disease Control and Prevention (CDC) to collect violent death data using the National Violent Death Reporting System.
 The purpose of the funding is to improve the planning, implementation, and evaluation of violence prevention programs.
-The grant will be administered by the State Department of Health’s Division of Trauma and Injury Prevention.
+The grant will be administered by the Indiana Department of Health’s Division of Trauma and Injury Prevention.

 The Indiana Violent Death Reporting System (INVDRS) will gather vital records data, law enforcement records, and coroner reports into one central web-based registry in order to better understand the circumstances of violent deaths, including homicides, suicides, undetermined intent deaths, and unintentional firearm deaths.
 The CDC provides funding to utilize the software and to implement an abstraction process (people, technical support, etc.) to combine the data.
 The coding manual used by the record abstractors can be found here.
 The coding manual includes information on what data elements are collected and the definition of the element.